jffournel/website/content/publication/to-discriminate-or-not-to-discriminate-targeted-pricing-and-the-value-of-pas-purchase-histories/index.md

 ---
-title: "To Discriminate or Not to Discriminate: Targeted Pricing and the Value of Past Purchase Histories"
+title: "Personalized Pricing and the Value of Purchase History: An Empirical Perspective"
 subtitle:
 authors:
   - Isis Durrmeyer